AssessmentContact: Assessor David Reger

 Tentative Roll: May 1st - The Tentative Assessment Roll is completed

-Grievance Day: Thursday after the fourth Tuesday in May
+Grievance Day: Fourth Thursday of May

 Final Roll: July 1st - The final Assessment Roll is completed

 January/February: All exemption applications and renewals must be filed with the Assessor's Office.
 Request for Assessment Review should also be filed at this time.

 The following dates are important to the property owner: